Say Goodbye to Garden Woes: Garden Frontier Has the Solutions

 • Pests: Aphids, tomato hornworms, etc., can be managed with insecticidal soap or handpicking.

-common Roma tomato problems
+Visual guide to common Roma tomato problems

-Harvesting and Using Your Roma Tomatoes
+Harvesting Your Roma Tomatoes

 • When to Harvest: Romas are ripe when deep red and slightly firm.
 They should come off the vine easily.